jguamie/algorithms/README.md

 * [pramp.com](https://www.pramp.com)
   * This is a free service.
 It is a peer-to-peer mock interview platform.
 Another great resource if you're trying do do as many mocks as possible.
 * Friends and colleagues
   * Find other engineers to practice with.
 Start an interview club with your friends.
+Meet weekly to go through videos and coding exercises together.
 * Mentor
   * Find a mentor.
 Reach out to people you respect and ask them to meet with you regularly to build a mentoring relationship.
 ## Recommended Order of Study